provotum/provotum-mixnet/bc-node/scripts/local-testnet/README.md

 To start the test network:
 1. run `./scripts/zh/zh.sh`, to startup the node **zh**.
 2. do the same step for the other nodes but provide the peer node identity for the bootnode (i.e. zh): `./scripts/ag/ag.sh --boodenode=[peerNodeIdentity]`

+## Notes

+It is important to use `--execution Native` otherwise larger extrinsics will not work i.e. cannot be verified and are rejected.